 Money, money, money… It’s always the problem, which was mine as well.
 But you know what?
 There are 2 options for this.
 You can do it in a pricey way — a subscription to a web hosting of your choice, apps and then buy specific courses that you are interested in and can guide you in growing your blog.
 Or you can go with the affordable way — a subscription to a web hosting of your choice and find free resources/apps that are useful for your blog and the rest is you can figure it out by yourself.

-There’s nothing wrong in choosing the affordable way.
+There’s nothing wrong with choosing the affordable way.
 That’s what I’d chosen for my first blog but then you need to figure everything out by yourself.
 That’s why I recommend you to go with the pricey way.
 When you have the knowledge from the courses you’d taken, you’ll be able to save all those headaches trying to figure out what you need to do next for your blog.
 Knowledge is not cheap but it’s super helpful!

 Other good things when you sign up for a course are you’ll get the whole course and an exclusive membership to the group affiliated to the course.
 This is what will benefit you especially if you’ve never started a blog before.
 You’ll get support from the group and knowledge that will help you to grow your blog.